 In addition to the price, stucco is not the most eye-catching home exterior option, nor is it fit for every climate.
 Since stucco is porous, consistent rain can seep into it and cause it to break.
 Once stucco has chipped, it can be difficult to repair and patch, so keeping stucco in good condition is vitally important to your investment.

 Walk down almost any street and you’ll find a house with vinyl siding.
 Vinyl siding is one of the most popular types of home exteriors in the country because it reduces noise pollution, increases the value of your home and may even cut down your energy bills.

 One of the top benefits of vinyl siding is its classic look and customizability.
 Since it’s a manufactured product, it comes in a wide variety of colors and hues, allowing you to pick exactly the right color to fit your home.
 In addition to the classic horizontal style, vinyl siding can also be crafted to mimic the popular wooden shake style.

 LONG siding is specially engineered to hide scratches, protect against fading and eliminate the effects of UV light.
 Even though it’s only .046” thick, it’s still able to provide 300% more impact resistance than typical siding, so you never have to worry about the integrity of your siding.
 Resistant against peeling, cracking, expansion and contraction, and dents, LONG siding is built to last.

 Put your home’s best face forward

 No matter your budget or style, LONG has the perfect siding option for your home.
 From shake-style shingles to the traditional horizontal tongue-and-groove, we’ll walk you through it all to get your home looking it’s very best.
-Visit us online or call 866-270-7058 to request a quote and schedule an in-home consultation today.
+Contact us online or call 866-270-7058 to request a quote and schedule an in-home consultation today.